 However, there are a few challenges when managing a remote team to consider.

 The most obvious problem is that you have fewer touchpoints and less control over what is actually happening with them on an hour-to-hour basis.
+If you’re not mindful, it can make unsuccessful hires feel even more unsuccessful.

+Sure, there are both pros and cons when it comes to hiring remote teams.
 This includes everything from driving projects forward to making sure that they are not trying to pull one over on you by reporting more hours than are actually worked to communication issues.

 But for every problem, there is a solution.